-- Place chicken wing parts in a large bowl.
-Sprinkle with baking powder and sea salt.
+- Place the chicken wing parts in a large bowl.
+Sprinkle with baking powder and salt.
 Toss well to coat.

-- Arrange chicken on the baking/cooking rack in a single layer so that pieces are not touching one another (use a second pan with rack, if needed).
+- Arrange the chicken pieces on the baking/cooking rack in a single layer so that pieces are not touching one another (use a second pan with a rack, if needed).

-- Place pan in oven and cook chicken for 30 minutes.
+- Place the pan in the oven and cook for 30 minutes at 250℉.

-- After 30 minutes, turn the oven temperature to 425℉ and continue cooking for another 20 minutes.
+- After 30 minutes, increase the oven temperature to 425℉ and continue cooking for another 20 minutes.

-- While the chicken is baking, prepare the sauce by combining all of the sauce ingredients in a small saucepan over medium heat.
-Once ghee is melted, whisk to combine and remove from heat.
+- While the chicken is baking, prepare the sauce by combining the ghee, hot pepper sauce, vinegar, garlic powder, paprika, salt, and cayenne (if using) in a small saucepan over medium heat.
+Once the ghee or butter is melted, whisk to combine and remove from heat.

-- Transfer cooked chicken pieces to a shallow container (such as a 9x13-inch pan) and drizzle with ½ of Buffalo sauce.
+- Transfer cooked chicken pieces to a shallow container (such as a 9×13-inch pan) and drizzle with ½ of Buffalo sauce.
 Toss to coat.